JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 # JavaScript Fundamentals Review

-This lab is intended as a review of some of the core concepts and syntax of modern JavaScript.
+This readme is intended as a review of some of the core concepts and syntax of modern JavaScript.
 Links are provided in each section to labs that are important to complete and review to ensure a clear understanding of concepts.